 This course is designed to meet the four (4) hour ethics CPE requirement for Colorado CPAs.
 It provides an overview of ethical thought along with the core values of the CPA profession and the application of these values to ethical reasoning.
-The applicable rules and regulations promulgated by the Colorado State Board of Public Accountancy found in 3 CCR -705-1 Chapter 9 Rules of Professional Conduct are covered in detail.
+The applicable rules and regulations promulgated by the Colorado State Board of Public Accountancy found in 3 CCR -705-1, Rule 1.9, Rules of Professional Conduct are covered in detail.
 The AICPA Code of Professional Conduct is also covered in detail.
 Case studies are utilized throughout the course to emphasize material.
 This course does NOT meet the 2 hour CR&R requirement.

 - Recognize ethics from an overall and professional perspective